Telephone and Email

 Federal Grants

 Federal Pell Grant: For undergraduate students working toward a first bachelor's degree.
-The amount of one's grant is determined by the cost of attendance, enrollment status and the Expected Family Contribution (EFC) shown on the Student Aid Report.
-The lower the EFC is, the higher the award will be.
-A student with an EFC of 0 (zero) has maximum eligibility.
+The amount of one's grant is determined by the cost of attendance, enrollment status and the Student Aid Index (SAI) shown on the FAFSA Submission Summary.
+For most students, a lower SAI will indicate a higher award amount.
+A student with an SAI of 0 (zero) or lower has maximum eligibility.
 The Pell Grant is presumed to be the first source of aid to the student.
-Award amounts range from $692 to $6,895 for the 2022-2023 academic year.
+Award amounts range from $739 to $7,395 for the 2024-2025 academic year.
 Award amounts are prorated if the student is enrolled less than full-time.

 For more information about Pell Grants, visit Pell Grant Student Guide

-Federal Supplemental Educational Opportunity Grant (FSEOG): For undergraduate students who demonstrate exceptional financial need (0 EFC) as determined by the Student Aid Report.
-Priority is given to students who are eligible for Federal Pell Grant and apply early (prior to Feb.
-1).
+Federal Supplemental Educational Opportunity Grant (FSEOG): For undergraduate students who demonstrate exceptional financial need (0 or lower SAI) as determined by the FAFSA Submission Summary.
 Funding in this program is extremely limited and will be awarded on a first-apply, first-award basis.
 Award amounts range from $250 - $500 per semester.
 Students must be enrolled at least half-time (6 credit hours).
 Award amounts are prorated if the student is enrolled less than full-time.

 State Grants and Scholarships